top of page

 Our Commitment to Diversity in Academia

-In order to truly understand the impact of systemic racism and oppression that currently exists in many spaces, but specifically within academia and research, we must examine the intersectionality of race, power and privilege through the lens of anti-Blackness, anti-Indigeneity and white fragility.
-We recognize that an invisible culture of “whiteness” exists within the educational system and that we live in a society which perpetuates social inequality.
-The barriers against marginalized communities are not unnoticed, and we must actively work as allies to dismantle these injustices with urgency.
-While we alone cannot resolve all the inequities caused by systemic racism in our society, we can commit to ensuring an inclusive education and training experience in our lab.
-We are dedicated to increasing access to opportunities for students of diverse backgrounds and those underrepresented (including those living with visible or invisible disabilities) in academia and research, both to increase applications from interested students and to support students as they progress through their career.
-We appreciate that a diverse team, combined with an equitable and inclusive work environment, results in creative and innovative achievements which benefit all of us as a community .
-Our commitments to enhancing diversity in research include:
+While we alone cannot resolve all the systemic inequities in academia and campus communities, we commit to ensuring an inclusive education and training experience in our lab.
+We are dedicated to increasing access to opportunities for students of diverse backgrounds and those underrepresented in academia and research—including racialized students, women, and individuals living with visible or invisible disabilities.
+By increasing applications from interested students and supporting them as they progress through their training, we aim to build a more equitable and supportive academic ecosystem.
+We appreciate that a diverse team, combined with an equitable and inclusive work environment, results in creative and innovative achievements that benefit all of us as a community.

-• Encouraging collaborations with diverse colleagues, including laboratories and companies with like-minded diversity and inclusivity policies
+5. Encouraging collaborations with diverse colleagues, including laboratories and companies with like-minded diversity and inclusivity policies.

-• Targeted publication in journals with publicly available diversity and inclusivity policies
+6. Targeted publication in journals with publicly available diversity and inclusivity policies.

-• Targeted mentorship to help identify and overcome barriers to success within the Guzzo lab and in future academic and career pursuits
+7. Targeted mentorship to help identify and overcome barriers to success within the Guzzo lab and in future academic and career pursuits, with individual development plans (IDPs) targeted to each trainee.

-• Expected lab-wide participation in seminars and events addressing inequities in research and scholarship, in an effort to continuously educate and re-educate ourselves.
+8. Expected lab-wide participation in seminars and events addressing inequities in research and scholarship, to continuously educate and re-educate ourselves.

 Supportive Resources for the U of T Community